idealtitude/qesu/README.md

 ## Contributing

-If you have such tools that you'd like to share, send a PR, or contact me; I'll be pleased to add them!
+If you have such tools that you'd like to share, contact me; I'll be pleased to add them!

 Indeed you can also send PR's if you want to enhance or correct any of the tools.